A three-day course for those just beginning their career (up to three years of experience)

-Early registration October 1, 2018 discount is available; a discount is available for three or more from the same organization (discounts cannot be combined).
-(Click the drop down menu above for pricing)
+A discount is available for three or more from the same organization.
+Click the dropdown above for pricing details.

 This three-day seminar will provide attendees with the opportunity to learn the necessary concepts, tools and techniques to be a successful internal auditor.
 The course will be taught by Nick DiMola and Paul Flora, two highly experienced retired Chief Audit Executives, and is designed for internal auditors with up to three years of experience.
 The seminar will focus on the role and responsibilities of internal auditors; the Standards for internal audit; how to identify risk and evaluate internal controls; audit program development; documentation and work paper techniques; effective interview techniques; and how to develop and report audit results.

 Upon completion of this course, participants will receive a St. John's University Certificate of Achievement.
 This program is also eligible for Continuing Professional Education (CPE) credits through NASBA.

 Continental breakfast and afternoon refreshments will be provided.
 Students will be on their own for lunch.
 There are many eateries close to our campus.

 New York, NY

 To pay by personal or corporate check, click here for our registration form.

 Program Level: Beginner (up to three years of experience)

 Prerequisites: Background knowledge from prior education or work experience helpful.

 Field of Study: Auditing